gaverhae/blog/blog/content/md/posts/2021-12-19-tyska-nix-shell.md

 ### `direnv`

 `nix-shell` as presented in the previous section would alread be pretty nice, but combined with [direnv] it's a real game changer.
-Assuming you have [direnv] installed, you can add an `.envrc` file to the project above with this content:
+Assuming you have direnv installed (perhaps because you read my [post about it][tyska-direnv]), you can add an `.envrc` file to the project above with this content:

 ```plaintext
 use nix